Bingöl Province

-The town of Genç was the scene of origin for the Kurdish Sheikh Said rebellion in 1925 and most of the region was captured by the rebels during the rebellion.
+The town of Genç was the scene of origin for the Sheikh Said rebellion in 1925 and most of the region was captured by the rebels during the rebellion.

-As the current Governor of the province, Kadir Ekinci was appointed by the president on the 5 November 2018.
+As the current Governor of the province, Ahmet Hamdi Usta was appointed by the president in August 2023.

+Geography

+The largest lake in Bingöl Province is Lake Bahri.
+The main mountains in Bingöl province are the Genç Mountains, Akçara Mountains, Şerafettin Mountains and Bingöl Mountains.

 Demographics

 Kurds comprise the majority of the province and the province is considered part of Turkish Kurdistan.
 Its population is majority Sunni, conservative and many adhere to the Naqshbandi order.
 The province moreover has a significant Alevi minority.
 Linguistically, the southern parts of the province speak Zaza, while the northern parts speak Kurmanji.
 Many Zaza-speakers speak Kurmanji as well.